T +44 20 7532 2171

-Prior to joining White & Case, Sarah trained at a leading US firm for two years including a six-month secondment to a major city investment bank.
-Sarah has co-authored articles published in The Employment Law Journal and in client updates.
-Sarah is also responsible for authoring the Firm's Global Employment & Benefits newsletter and Global Compensation Update, which are sent quarterly to clients across the globe.
-Sarah is a member of the Employment Lawyers Association.
+Prior to joining White & Case, Sarah trained at a leading US firm for two years including a six month secondment to a major City investment bank.
+Sarah has co-authored articles published in The Employment Law Journal, Company Secretary’s Review, and in client updates.

 A globally operating credit insurer and its local employers and employees in various countries in connection with the implementation of a complex international savings plan.
 This work has involved co-ordinating with lawyers in over 20 countries on the securities, tax and foreign exchange requirements applying to the parent company and its local employers in connection with the proposed employee share offering.